dotnet/docs-aspire/docs/storage/azure-storage.md

 Visual Studio creates a new ASP.NET Core solution that is structured to use .NET Aspire.
 The solution consists of the following projects:

-- **AspireStorage**: A Blazor projects' directory that contains the following projects:
+- **AspireStorage**: A Blazor project directory that contains the following projects:

   - **AspireStorage**: The Blazor project.
   - **AspireStorage.Client**: The Blazor WebAssembly client project.